NeuroLogic Decoding: (Un)supervised Neural Text Generation with Predicate Logic Constraints: Experiment IV: Reducing Gender Bias in Machine Translation

-Learned models exhibit social bias when training data encode stereotypes.
-In the many languages which associate biological and grammatical gender, the gender of an animate object can be identified via morphological markers.
-In fact, many MT systems, such as Google Translate or Microsoft Translator exhibit biases, e.g., translating nurses as women and programmers as men, regardless of context.
-We propose reducing this bias through \textsc{NeuroLogic Decoding}.

 \paragraph{Problem Formulation} We adopt the task setup and dataset of \citet{stanovsky-etal-2019-evaluating}.
-The input $x$ is an English sentence describing a scenario with people $N = \{n_1, \ldots, n_{|N|}\}$ who are identified by role.
-The desired output is a translation $y$ which uses the correct gender inflection in the target language (here, German or French).
+The input $x$ is an English sentence describing a scenario with human entities $N = \{n_1, \ldots, n_{|N|}\}$ who are identified by roles.
+The desired output is a translation $\textbf{y}$ which uses the correct gender inflections in the target language (here, German or French).

-We obtain indicators of the people's gender identity through coreference resolution, linking each entity with their gendered pronoun.\footnote{We could use any off-the-shelf coreference resolution model for this.
-However, since the English examples in \citet{stanovsky-etal-2019-evaluating} follow the Winograd schemas format, we use a RoBERTa model finetuned on Winograd Schema Challenge for this, with 78.4\% accuracy.} We then constrain the correctly-gendered human entity appear in output $y$.
+We obtain indicators of people's gender identity through coreference resolution, linking each entity with their gendered pronoun.\footnote{We could use any off-the-shelf coreference resolution model for this.
+However, since the English examples in \citet{stanovsky-etal-2019-evaluating} follow the Winograd schemas format, we use a RoBERTa model finetuned on Winograd Schema Challenge for this, with 78.4\% accuracy.} We then constrain the correctly-gendered human entities to appear in output $\textbf{y}$.
 For a human entity $n_i$, let $n^F_i$ denote its female inflection in the target language, and $n^M_i$ denotes its male inflection.
-Let $F$ denotes set of human entities associated with female character, let $M$ denotes set of entities associated with male.
-Formally, the lexical constraint is
+Let $F$ denotes the set of human entities associated with female characters, and $M$ denotes the set of entities associated with male.
+Formally, the constraint is \begin{small}